libretro/docs/docs/guides/controller-autoconfiguration.md

 Make sure that you run the latest version of RetroArch, to generate a file name and file content via `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls` -> `Save Controller Profile` that is up to date with our current policies.

-## Controller Profiles Directory
+## Change the Controller Profiles Directory to make it accessible for non-root users
-Both Flatpak and Android versions require adjusting the Controller Profiles Directory for optimal functionality.
+Both Flatpak and Android versions require adjusting the Controller Profiles Directory for essential functionality and proper operation.

 ### Android configuration